Understanding the Lightning Address

 Can I use a Lightning Address with any Bitcoin wallet?

-No, a Lightning Address is not compatible with every Bitcoin wallet.
-To use one, your wallet must specifically support the Lightning Network and the Lightning Address protocol for sending or receiving payments.
+No, a Lightning Address is not universally compatible with every Bitcoin wallet.
+To use one, you need a wallet that is integrated with the Lightning Network, allowing for instant, low-cost transactions.

 What are the benefits of using a Lightning Address?